Hypodermic needle: Use by non-specialists

 Hypodermic needles are usually used by medical professionals (dentists, phlebotomists, physicians, pharmacists, nurses, paramedics), but they are sometimes used by patients themselves.
 This is most common with type one diabetics, who may require several insulin injections a day.
 It also occurs with patients who have asthma or other severe allergies.
 Such patients may need to take desensitization injections or they may need to carry injectable medicines to use for first aid in case of a severe allergic reaction.
 In the latter case, such patients often carry a syringe loaded with epinephrine (e.g. EpiPen), diphenhydramine (e.g. Benadryl), or dexamethasone.
 Rapid injection of one of these drugs may stop a severe allergic reaction.

 Multiple sclerosis patients may also treat themselves by injection; several MS therapies, including various interferon preparations, are designed to be self-administered by subcutaneous or intramuscular injection.

-Transgender people may also inject their own hormone replacement therapy, using either intramuscular injection or subcutaneous injection methods.
+Some recreational drugs, such as heroin, are commonly self-administered by injection.

 Hypodermic needles are also used for erotic piercing.